 - When a tick is found, remove it by firmly gripping the body close to the skin with a pair of tweezers and pull straight out.
 Cleanse the area with soap and water.

-- After removal, keep tick in a sealed container with a moist paper towel and contact the health department for assistance regarding tick identification.
+- After removal, keep tick in a sealed container with a moist paper towel and contact the health department for assistance regarding tick identification and testing.

 - "Bulls eye" rash

 - Muscle and joint aches